bloominstituteoftechnology/React-Insta-Clone/README.md

 ### Project Setup
 * Install `create-react-app` globally by running `npm install --global create-react-app`.
 * Run `create-react-app instagram` to create your starter application with the name `instagram`.
-* Once your React project has been created, move the provided `/tests` directory as well as the `dummy-data.js` file into the `/src` directory of your newly-generated React project.
 * Inside your `instagram` project directory, run `yarn add enzyme sinon enzyme-adapter-react-16 --dev`, which will install additional necessary dependencies that `create-react-app` doesn't install for you off the bat.
 * You'll also need to install the Reactstrap library, which will come in handy for theming and styling of your project.
 Run `yarn add reactstrap` to install it.
 Then, copy and paste these two links into the head of the `index.html` file in `instagram/public`: